 Put walls can provide efficient strategies for order building for individual e-commerce orders as well as store orders.
 Put walls are ideal when picking low-velocity SKU’s from large areas.
 Items are picked in bulk for multiple put walls.
 Barcode scanning is used to identify a particular product, and light-directed putting is used to place products into the correct compartments.
 The video shows a worker loading the put side of the wall while another worker is handling completed orders on the pack side.

 The back side of a put wall is often used as a lighted pack wall.
 When all of the products for a given order have been placed into the proper compartment on the put side, a display on the pack side of the put wall is activated to indicate that the order is ready to pack.
 Upon transferring the items from the put side to the pack side, the compartment becomes available immediately for building a new order.

 Having a small number of carton sizes to use for packing can often result in excessive shipping lots of air and correspondingly high costs.
 FastFetch uses the dimensions of the items in the order to quickly determine an optimal carton size from a large number of carton sizes (for example 50 or more sizes).
 FastFetch then illuminates a segment of LED lights to identify the location of the optimal carton on a “Pack Wall” frame containing flat cartons standing on edge.
-A Pack Wall can be shared among multiple pack or loading stations by using different LED colors for each station.
+One wall can be shared among multiple pack or loading stations by using different LED colors for each station.

 © 2017 FastFetch Corporation.
 All rights reserved.